jpverkamp/blog/content/programming/2013/2013-11-07-making-music-part-2-taking-shape.md

 ---
 It's been a bit, but as you may have noticed life is a bit mad at the moment.
 But I've still made some progress.

-When we left off [last time]({{< ref "2013-10-29-making-music-part-1-reading-abc-notation.md" >}}), we'd finished the first step towards making some lovely music with Racket: {{< wikipedia "tokenization" >}}.
+When we left off [last time]({{< ref "2013-10-29-making-music-part-1-reading-abc-notation.md" >}}), we'd finished the first step towards making some lovely music with Racket: [[wiki:tokenization]]().
 Now we want to take those songs and form them into something actually approaching music.

 <!--more-->